People are entering into something completely new and unknown and everyone comes in with a degree of ambivalence.

 That empathic way is usually more effective than attempts to ‘persuade’.
 The AA [Alcoholics Anonymous] philosophy is not to tell you what to do.
 AA is there as an example.
 Someone might say: “This has worked for me.
 Come to meetings, see how it’s working and see what fits for you.”

 It’s All About Motivation

-This process is about bringing out the aspect of motivation, the pros and the cons, and giving the individual the space, and relative tranquility, to weigh those up – and not act impulsively.
+This process is about bringing out the aspect of motivation, the pros and the cons, and giving the individual space, and relative tranquillity, to weigh those up – and not act impulsively.
 Of course, people with addiction have a tendency to be impulsive.